alphagov/govuk-design-guide/docs/glossary/using-this-glossary.md

   - non-preferred terms — terms that should not be used, for example because they have an existing meaning or cause unnecessary confusion for users

-  - do not confuse with terms — terms that are closely related to the preferred term but are not the same
+  - related terms — terms that are closely related to the preferred term but are not the same

   ## Get involved